Lower Slaughter

-The village is built on both banks of the River Eye, a slow-moving stream crossed by two footbridges, which also flows through Upper Slaughter.
+The village is built on both banks of the River Eye, a slow-moving stream crossed by two footbridges, which also flows through Lower Slaughter’s twin village Upper Slaughter.
 At the west end of the village there is a 19th-century water mill with an undershot waterwheel and a chimney for additional steam power.
 There is a ford where the river widens in the village and several small stone footbridges join the two sides of the community.
 While the mill is built of red brick most of the 16th and 17th century homes in the village use Cotswold limestone and are adorned with mullioned windows and often with other embellishments such as projecting gables.

 The name of the village derives form the Old English term "slough" meaning "wet land".

 History

 Lower Slaughter has been inhabited for over 1,000 years.
-The Domesday Book entry has the village name as "Sclostre".
+The Domesday Book of 1086 gives the village name as "Sclostre".
 It further notes that in 1066 and 1086 that the manor was in the sheriff's hands.

 The village had a small school by 1863, but it was closed in 1931.